Jerry Gaskill

-History
+Biography

 Gaskill has been interested in making music and playing drums for as long as he can remember.
-His father bought him his first drum, a snare, at the age of 4.
+His father bought him his first drum, a snare, at the age of four.
 From there, he pieced together a full kit.

 He grew up in a very musical family with both his dad and brother being guitar players.
 The three actually started an all-instrumental band called Jerry and the Knights.
 Gaskill played his first bar gig when he was seven years old with this group and was paid $2 for his efforts.

 Jerry and the Knights played at different functions such as talent shows, wedding receptions, parties and so on until his mid-teens.
 He then joined a local band called Frog Ocean Road who he had admired.
 Gaskill played with them until he was 18, at which time he had a self professed "Born Again" experience.
 He then became involved in the local Christian music scene playing at churches and jamming with other like-minded musicians.

 In 1978, Gaskill decided to attend Evangel College in Springfield, Missouri and moved there with the intention of becoming a Biblical Studies major.
 He never lost the musical bug and was quick to involve himself in the local music circles.
 He was soon introduced to singer Greg X. Volz who was putting a new band together and asked Gaskill to participate.
 They also asked bassist Doug Pinnick to move to Springfield and join the band.
 Pinnick accepted, but a month after his arrival, the project fell apart.

 Gaskill was soon asked, along with Pinnick, to join the Phil Keaggy band (presumably through Keaggy's previous work with Volz) which they accepted.
 He went on a national tour with Keaggy for about a year.
 During the band's show in Springfield, Gaskill was asked by a member of the opening band if he would lend them his drums.
 That person happened to be Ty Tabor who was filling in for the drummer who had quit the band the night before.